mfessenden/SKTiled/Docs/Documentation/Scene Setup.md

 func sceneDoubleTapped(location: CGPoint)

 // macOS only
+func sceneClicked(event: NSEvent)
+func sceneRightClicked(event: NSEvent)
 func sceneDoubleClicked(event: NSEvent)
 func mousePositionChanged(event: NSEvent)

 ```

 The methods are all optional, so only create methods for the functions you need.
+For macOS games, be sure to set the [`NSWindow.acceptsMouseEvents`][nswindow-url] property to `true`.

 #### Adding Delegates